-Aware of your reality, Microsoft has integrated a tool that allows you to create email templates in your Dynamics 365 to help reduce time lost creating those emails.
-In this blog, I will show you how to create these email templates in your Dynamics 365 CRM.
+Aware of your reality, Microsoft CRM has integrated a tool that allows you to create email templates in your Microsoft Dynamics CRM to help reduce time lost creating those emails.

-The first thing to validate is that you have the necessary security level to create these templates.
-If you don’t see what I will present to you, make sure to warn the administrators of your Dynamics 365 so they can give you the essential securities to create those email templates.
+If you don't see what I'm showing you, make sure to warn the administrators of your Dynamics 365 so they can give you the essential securities to create a template.

 - Click on the Parameters tile and select email templates